l3montree-dev/devguard-documentation/src/pages/feature-guides/CSAF Documentation.md

 		- *Need images to display feature in DevGuard*
 ##  Where to find CSAF-Reports for my Asset

-- After you successfully enabled CSAF reports for your organization you can find your reports in the **Asset** section
+- After you successfully enabled CSAF reports for your organization you can find your reports in the **Asset** section.
+These reports are automatically generated and adjusted when the vulnerability state of your asset changes.
 -  *Need images to display feature in DevGuard*

 ## What to find in DevGuards CSAF Reports?